 Here in this country we live longer, with an increasing number of complex, interlocking conditions that detract from our quality of life, for which conventional medicine sometimes has no good answers – and this is precisely the kind of problem that acupuncture is brilliant at resolving or improving.
 But at a typical cost of £35-45 per treatment, I’m concerned that acupuncture is beyond the reach of many patients who could potentially benefit from its healing abilities.

-As well as my Masters degree, I’m a full member of the British Acupuncture Council (BAcC), the professional body that oversees standards for acupuncturists in the UK, and which fully insures me to carry out treatments on my premises.
+All our acupuncturists are full members of the British Acupuncture Council (BAcC), the professional body that oversees standards for acupuncturists in the UK, and which fully insures us to carry out treatments.
 The government’s Professional Standards Authority, which accredits the BAcC, ensures that those standards are equal to those of any other healthcare professional working in the UK.
-I have a licence issued by the City of York Council, which also licenses my premises, for the practice of acupuncture.
+We are all licensed by the City of York Council, which also licenses the premises, for the practice of acupuncture.
 All this means that the safety and effectiveness of your treatment, and the care you receive, are equally high as those of other healthcare professionals – despite the low cost.